Germany: Markus Söder backs Armin Laschet for chancellor | DW | 20.04.2021

 "The die is cast.
 Armin Laschet will be the CDU/CSU's candidate for chancellor," Söder told a press conference in Munich.
 "My word, which I have given, stands."

-"We will support him without resentment, support it with all our strength, he said.
+"We will support him without a grudge, support him with all our strength," he said.
 "We do not want division, but a united community."

 Angela Merkel's conservative bloc now appears certain to confirm Laschet as their candidate for the chancellorship.